-Mr. Cooper was born in 1904 in Gwinnett County and was a life long resident of Grayson, Georgia.
+Mr. Cooper was born in 1904 in Gwinnett County and was a lifelong resident of Grayson, Georgia.
 Only once did he venture to live away from his home.
-During the Depression he went from Grayson with other young men to Detroit, Michigan to find work.
+During the Depression, he went from Grayson with other young men to Detroit, Michigan to find work.
 He stayed for only a few months.
 He and his wife made their home in Grayson and raised their family there.

 Jennings Cooper was the oldest of nine children.
 He attended school in Grayson as did his siblings.
 When it was time to graduate from high school, their father signed most of his childrens’ diplomas, as he was chairman of the local Board of Education.

 Although he was never an educator himself, education played a big role in his life.
 He was involved in the activities at the school.
-At Christmas he would bring gifts for all the students who had not received gifts.
-He was always on the scene for plays talent nights, and community activities that were held at the school such as Fourth of July celebrations and the annual Fish Fry.
+At Christmas, he would bring gifts for all the students who had not received gifts.
+He was always on the scene for plays, talent nights, and community activities that were held at the school such as Fourth of July celebrations and the annual Fish Fry.
 He served as a member of the local Board of Education when it was in existence in the late 1930s and early 1940s.
-In the early 1940s he served on the Gwinnett County Board of Education with J. Arthur Alford, Alton W. Tucker, C.S.
+In the early 1940s, he served on the Gwinnett County Board of Education with J. Arthur Alford, Alton W. Tucker, C.S.
 Pharr, and C.A.
 Garner.

 He met and married his wife Inez Starnes Cooper as a result of the changing face of education in Gwinnett County.
 Inez came to Grayson to finish high school because those grades were lacking at Centerville School.
 She boarded with Mr. and Mrs. M.C.
 Ethridge which is a house now used by the transportation department of the Gwinnett County Board of Education which is directly across the street from the Cooper home.
 Mrs. Inez Cooper was a teacher and taught in the Gwinnett County Schools.

 Mr. Cooper’s sister Geraldine Cooper was also an educator for fifty years, many of which were spent in Grayson and other parts of the county.
-Another sister, Hazel Edge taught school at Lawrenceville, Grayson and other schools in the county.
+Another sister, Hazel Edge taught school at Lawrenceville, Grayson, and other schools in the county.
 Ann Starling, his daughter taught at Grayson Elementary for 25 years.
 All Mr. Cooper’s children attended Grayson Elementary and his two daughters graduated from old Grayson High.
 Two of the Cooper grandchildren attended Grayson Elementary.

 Jennings Cooper was active in many capacities in Grayson and Gwinnett County.
-He was a member of Grayson Masonic Lodge, a Shriner, a member of Grayson United Methodist Church, owner of considerable land and had many business interests.
+He was a member of Grayson Masonic Lodge, a Shriner, a member of Grayson United Methodist Church, owner of considerable land, and had many business interests.
 He was Mayor of Grayson and was serving in that capacity at the time of his death.
 He served as Chairman of the Red Cross during WWII and was most involved in traveling throughout the county to sell war bonds in an effort to support the war.
 When the building now known as the Rock Building burned in 1945-46, he was the first to be called to the scene.
-He was instrumental in helping find space to house the classes, which had no place to meet and to see that plans were made to get the rebuilding started.
+He was instrumental in helping find space to house the classes, which had no place to meet, and to see that plans were made to get the rebuilding started.
 He did not live to see the building finished.

 William Jennings Cooper was a man of integrity.
 He was a citizen his community and county were proud of.
 He was a man who was responsible and dependable, kind and compassionate.
 He was a great friend to many.
-His positive and supportive attitude was evidenced as he served his community an especially the school community where he was born and made his home for his entire life.
+His positive and supportive attitude was evidenced as he served his community and especially the school community where he was born and made his home for his entire life.